 ARTICLE 1.
 PURPOSE AND PROCEDURES

-1.1 This Agreement establishes mutually agreed and legally binding terms governing purchases, sales and/or exchanges of Natural Gas between EnergyOne and ENRON made during the period this Agreement is in effect.
+1.1 This Agreement establishes mutually agreed and legally binding terms governing purchases, sales and/or exchanges of Natural Gas between EnergyOne and Enron made during the period this Agreement is in effect.
 As used herein, the term "BUYER" refers to the party purchasing and accepting delivery of Gas and the term "SELLER" refers to the party selling and making delivery of Gas.

 1.2 The terms of this Agreement shall, unless specifically agreed otherwise in the applicable Facsimile Contract, apply to and be incorporated in the following transactions to which the parties agree: (i) Firm Baseload ("FB"), (ii) Firm Swing, ("FS").
 The Facsimile Contract for each transaction shall be in the form attached hereto as Exhibits "A"and “B”.
 Some provisions of this Agreement will apply only to certain types of transactions.
 Those provisions will be indicated at the beginning of the relevant paragraph by use of the appropriate initials to designate the transaction type, e.g. (FB) or (FS).
 The provisions without initials shall apply to all transaction types.